ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 What is Appium and Why Use It for Android Testing?

 Appium is an open-source test automation framework for mobile applications.
-It works with native Android apps, iOS apps, hybrid apps, and mobile web browsers using the WebDriver protocol–the same standard that powers Selenium for web testing.
+It works with native Android apps, iOS apps, hybrid apps, and mobile web browsers using the WebDriver protocol—the same standard that powers Selenium and Playwright for web testing.

 For Android UI testing specifically, Appium leverages the UIAutomator2 driver—Google's official Android automation framework.
 This means your Android test scripts interact with apps the same way users do, providing reliable mobile app quality assurance.